Hacker offers to sell data of 48.5 mln users of Shanghai's COVID app

 By Eduardo Baptista

-BEIJING, Aug 12 (Reuters) - A hacker has claimed to have obtained the personal information of 48.5 million users of a COVID health code mobile app run by the city of Shanghai, the second claim of a breach of the Chinese financial hub's data in just over a month.
+BEIJING, Aug 12 (Reuters) - A hacker claims to have obtained the personal information of 48.5 million users of a COVID health mobile app run by the city of Shanghai, the second claim of a breach of the Chinese financial hub's data in just over a month.

 The hacker with the username as "XJP" posted an offer to sell the data for $4,000 on the hacker forum Breach Forums on Wednesday.

-The hacker provided a sample of the data including the phone numbers, names and Chinese identification numbers and health code status of 47 people.
+The person provided a sample of the data including the phone numbers, names and Chinese identification numbers and health code status of 47 people.

+The true size and nature of these kinds of data hacks is sometimes overstated by the seller in an attempt to make a quick profit.

-"This DB (database) contains everyone who lives in or visited Shanghai since Suishenma's adoption," XJP said in the post, which originally asked for $4,850 before lowering the price later in the day.
+"This DB (database) contains everyone who lives in or visited Shanghai since Suishenma's adoption," XJP said in the post, which originally asked for $4,850 before lowering the price later the same day.

-Suishenma is the Chinese name for Shanghai's health code system, which the city of 25 million people, like many across China, established in early 2020 to combat the spread of COVID-19.
+Suishenma is the Chinese name for Shanghai's health code system, which the city of 25 million people established in early 2020 to combat the spread of COVID-19.
 All residents and visitors have to use it.

-The app collects travel data to give people a red, yellow or green rating indicating the likelihood of having the virus and users have to show the code to enter public venues.
+The app collects travel data to give users a red, yellow or green rating indicating the likelihood of having the virus.
+The code has to be shown to enter public venues.

-The data is managed by the city government and users access Suishenma via the Alipay app, owned by fintech giant and Alibaba 9988.HK affiliate Ant Group, and Tencent Holdings' 0700.HK WeChat app.
+The data is managed by the city government and users can access Suishenma either by downloading the app or opening it using the Alipay app, owned by fintech giant and Alibaba 9988.HK affiliate Ant Group, and Tencent Holdings' 0700.HK WeChat app.

 XJP, the Shanghai government, Ant and Tencent did not immediately respond to requests for comment.

-The purported Suishenma breach comes after a hacker early last month said they had procured 23 terabytes of personal information belonging to one billion Chinese citizens from the Shanghai police.
+The purported Suishenma breach comes after a hacker last month claimed to have procured 23 terabytes of personal information belonging to one billion Chinese citizens from the Shanghai police.

 That hacker also offered to sell the data on Breach Forums.

-The Wall Street Journal, citing cyber security researchers, said the first hacker had been able to steal the data from the police as a dashboard for managing a police database had been left open on the public internet without password protection for more than a year.
+The first hacker was able to steal data from the police as a dashboard for managing a police database had been left open on the public internet without password protection for more than a year, the Wall Street Journal reported, citing cyber security researchers.

 The newspaper said data was hosted on Alibaba's cloud platform and Shanghai authorities had summoned company executives over the matter.